 - Prove for you that yoga art and yoga music can be expressed by anyone.

-Students receive a Program manual on the first day of the course.
-It contains explanations of everything taught in the course.
+Students receive a Program manual through email files.
+The files contain what you can print out to create a whole folder.
+In it, there are explanations of everything taught in the course.
 There’s a full schedule in it and the schedule includes a sequenced list of main poses and associated teaching concepts.
 The order of those poses is meaningful because they come together to create the structure of a regular yoga class.
 So the things that happen at the beginning of a regular yoga class are taught at the beginning of the program, the things that happen in the middle of a regular yoga class are taught in the middle of the program, and the things that happen at the end of a regular yoga class are taught at the end of the program.
 It creates a meaningful structure and helps students understand how to sequence poses.

 The course structure is also designed to increase what we call “energetic sensitivity.”
 It’s what society numbs.
 Energetically sensitive humans don’t do what society wants in respect to commerce.
 Numb people buy things they don’t need, thinking it will make them happy.
 Energetically sensitive people experience freedom from the societal enforcements related to unhappiness.
 People who are effective energy experiencers feel good to the point of being at least relatively free.
 And that’s why the WYC program starts out with spiritual experiencing.
 We jump right in to the highest levels of yogic engagement so that our coming together as spiritual beings elevates our consciousness.
 And the initiation process is more creative than intellectual, involving WYC YOGA MUSIC AND ART.